MCRXIII/Retro-Future-Smart-Home/README.md

-# “Retro-Futuristic” Smart Home Project
+# Retro Future Smart Home Project

 What is this?
 A beginner’s hands-on project and reflections by a college student majoring in IoT.
 A smart home system based on mechanical structures, microcontrollers, and edge computing.